Rafflecopter/node-connect-loggly/README.md

 });
 ```

-And now we can change what the logged JSON is:
+And now we can change what the logged JSON is.
+We pass in an token-list, an object of keys which are token names or static fields.
+The token-list fields' values are replaced with token values from the request and response and sent as a JSON object.
+Some tokens (`req` and `res` in the default set) accept parameters as a field, these are the token-list values.

 ```javascript
 var logglyRequestTokens = {